-The content you share must go deeper and be more useful than “filler”, fluff or covert marketing messages for readers to buy your book.
+The content you share must go deeper and be more useful than “filler”, fluff, or covert marketing messages for readers to buy your book.

 It has to matter.

-Which means that the goals and objectives you outline for your content strategy must also be meaningful.
+This means that the goals and objectives you outline for your content strategy must also be meaningful.

 Choose your objectives.
 Solve a problem, ease their fears, teach something new, entertain or inspire.
 Clear objectives for your post content will provide a simple plan to propel you toward action.

 Use yourself as a guide.
 What kind of posts do you wish you could find online?
-What do you wish your favourite authors were sharing – about their work, their genre or the industry?
+What do you wish your favorite authors were sharing – about their work, their genre, or the industry?
 How would you like them to share this information?
 Are there any groups that are getting ignored or questions that aren’t being answered?
 What’s missing on other blogs?
 Find a hole and fill it.

 What does success look like?
 What do you ultimately hope to accomplish (sell more books, start a movement, spread your message, build your authority and influence)?
 How will your post content strategy help move you toward these goals?